If you believe the ads, every kid needs a daily Flintstones or gummy bear vitamin. But is it true?

 - Iron builds muscle and is essential to healthy red blood cells.
 Iron deficiency is a risk in adolescence, especially for girls once they begin to menstruate.
 Good sources include beef and other red meats, turkey, pork, spinach, beans, and prunes.

 Megavitamins -- large doses of vitamins -- aren't a good idea for children.
-The fat-soluble vitamins (vitamins A, D, E, and K) can be toxic if kids overdose on excessive amounts.
+The fat-soluble vitamins (vitamins A, D, E, and K) can be toxic if kids get too much of them.
 Ditto with iron.
 Your kids can get too much of a good thing.

 Look to Fresh Foods for the Best Vitamins